Types Of Caterpillars with Helpful Identification Chart and Pictures

 White Admiral Caterpillar

-Puss Caterpillar (Megalopyge Opercularis)
+Puss Caterpillar (Megalopyge opercularis)

-Puss Caterpillar (Megalopyge Opercularis)
+Puss Caterpillar (Megalopyge opercularis)

-While this insect may look soft, but it is the most poisonous in the United States their outer comb over hides tiny, extremely toxic spines that stick in your skin. their sting feels like a bee sting only worse and in some cases, it can cause serious allergic reactions. puss caterpillars vary in size from 32 to 34 millimeters long.
-Usually, this caterpillar is not abundant enough to be noticed.
+• While this insect may look soft, it is the most poisonous in the United States; the outer comb hides tiny, extremely toxic spines that stick to your skin.

 Spicebush Swallowtail Caterpillar